itenium-be/site-freelance-jobs/README.md

 - MainForm Designer: Add column to `dataSet1` and `FreelanceJobsGrid`
 - JobEditForm: Mapping in SetJob() and PublishButton_Click()

+Breaking change?
+Got a deserialization error but was still able to update the app.

 ### Adding a Location